selvagsz/react-power-select/README.md

-# :warning: NOT ACTIVELY WORKING ON THE PROJECT
+### :warning: NOT ACTIVELY WORKING ON THE PROJECT.
+Looking for Maintainers

 # react-power-select
 A highly composable &amp; reusable select components